-These take a while but make for great snacking food.
+This recipe for Southern-style boiled peanuts takes a while but make for great snacking food.
 And healthy too, believe it or not.
 By boiling the peanuts, the antioxidants found in the shell and peanut skin get absorbed into the peanut.
 Eating them raw or roasted loses the benefit of all these nutrients.
 Who knew?

-3 – 4 lbs. green peanuts (fresh from garden, not roasted)
+- 1 – 2 lbs. green peanuts (fresh from garden, not roasted)

-smoked ham hock (optional – added flavor)
+- smoked ham hock (optional – added flavor)

 - In a pot (with lid) large enough to hold both peanuts and water, fill with peanuts and add water.
 Make sure you have enough water to cover peanuts by about 1 – 2 inches.

 - Enjoy warm or room temperature, shelling as you eat them.
 Peanuts should keep for a few days without refrigeration.
 They can be cooled and frozen indefinitely, using airtight containers.